harshmahesheka/Multi-Purpose-HouseHold-Bot/README.md

 <p align="right">(<a href="https://github.com/harshmahesheka/Multi-Purpose-HouseHold-Bot/blob/main/README.md">back to top</a>)</p>

 ## About the project
+We built our own vacuum cleaning household bot entirely from scratch using SolidWork and did various testing like airflow simulation,stress analysis guaranteeing its functionality in the real world.
+For navigation we used differential drive along with ROS Navigation stack and implemented 3 algorithms for Autonomus Mapping,Autonomus Navigation and Autonomus Optimal Complete Coverage.Also we implemented Resnet and YoloV3 Algorithms for Baby Monitoring.Threat Detection and Face Recognition.
 ### Built With

 The technologies used while building and testing the project are: